elegantcoding/Freebase2Neo/README.md

 A Freebase dump file importer to Neo4j, using the BatchInserter API.

 ## Experimental
 This is currently not ready for prime time.
+It is getting closer, though...